-7.1.
-Where an Employment Partner proposed for an application for a scholarship is also an existing enterprise partner on the Council's separate Enterprise Partnership Scheme (EPS) and has outstanding funds payable to the Council for EPS, the Council reserves the right to decline the organisation for participation as an Employment Partner for the application in question.
+- 7.1.
+Where an Employment Partner proposed for an application for a scholarship is also an existing or expired enterprise partner on the Council's separate Enterprise Partnership Scheme (EPS) and has outstanding funds payable to the Council, the Council reserves the right to decline the organisation for participation as an Employment Partner for the application in question. - 7.2.
+Where the proposed Employment Partner is also an existing or expired partner on any Council programme and has overdue reporting requirements as requested by the Council, the Council reserves the right to decline the organisation for participation as an Employment Partner under the current call.